6phere/alf-docx4j/readme.md

 This is an Alfresco module that allows to print a document metadata into a docx/xlsx template, using Docx4j library.
 The fucntionality is available via a webscript or action into the repo and the action is available in share as well.

+# Getting Started
+Reading [Getting started] wiki page you'll get info about how to use this module.

 # Versions supported
 This module has developed to be compatible with Alfresco 5.0, 5.1 and Docx4j 3.2.2